Resilience and Adversity in Children's Ecology

 Amber Fowler

-Amber Fowler is a second year Ph.D. student at the University of Texas at Austin, in the Early Childhood Education program in the College of Education.
+Amber Fowler is a third year Ph.D. student at the University of Texas at Austin, in the Early Childhood Education program in the College of Education.
 Amber is an Austin Texas native and Early childhood educator who taught Kindergarten for 6 years.
 Amber is interested in racialized school closures and black early childhood experiences.
 She is also interested in teacher education programs and teacher agency in the classroom.

 Chibuike Kalu

-Chibuike Kalu is a first year Ph.D. student at the University of Texas at Austin, in the African and African Diaspora Studies Department.
+Chibuike Kalu is a second year Ph.D. student at the University of Texas at Austin, in the African and African Diaspora Studies Department.
 He is interested in the social and emotional development of children developing in rural Nigeria.
 Specifically, exploring the links between caregiver-child attachment, structural barriers, and child outcomes.
 He hopes to influence local and national development agendas to promote the wellbeing of young children in Nigeria.

 Undergraduate Research Assistants